 What the swift mind beholds at every turn.

 The final two lines form a couplet, and these two lines reflect a distinct change in the poem.
-Up until this point, the speaker has been pleading to not be pitied; however, now she is requesting that she be pitied for her heart not learning what her mind has known all along: love will not stay.
+Up until this point, the speaker has been pleading not to be pitied; however, now she is requesting that she be pitied for her heart not learning what her mind has known all along: love will not stay.
 She writes, “Pity me that the heart is slow to learn/What the swift mind beholds at every turn.”

 Edna St. Vincent Millay, an open bisexual, had many lovers over the course of her life, even after she married Eugen Jan Boissevain, a labor lawyer.
 The two had an open marriage, and each had several lovers during their twenty-six years together.
 One of the most prominent lovers Millay took was George Dillon, a young poet she met while he was a student at the University of Chicago.
 As a result, the lover to whom Millay refers in this poem could be any one of her lovers, including her husband.